Pharmacy Postgraduate Year One Residency Program

 The residency program is customized for each resident, based on their individual goals, interests, and experience.
 Each resident is required to complete core rotations essential to the pharmacy practitioner.
 A variety of elective rotations are available, allowing residents to pursue their professional goals.

-Upon successful completion of the residency program, residents will receive a Certificate of Completion.
+Upon successful completion of the residency program, residents will receive a certificate of completion.
+Former residents can be found in a variety of specialties throughout the country.
+See graduate career paths.